 It is imperative that workers develop an emergency fund, create a budget, and start saving for retirement as early as possible.

 You often hear about diversifying your assets, but what diversify your income?
-Consider a side hustle for some extra cash, investing in rentals or even a small business.
+Consider a side hustle for some extra cash, investing in rentals, or even starting a small business.

 The best way to prepare for the curve balls life may throw at you is to plan ahead while times are good.